Thorpepark approach to reading

 Guided Readers

 In guiding reading, children will explore texts by using different types of questions.
 Looking questions allow children to support an answer by using the text.
-Inference questions asks the child to look for clues in the text.
+Inference questions ask the child to look for clues in the text.
 Thinking questions are used for children to use their own experiences to answer questions.

-Reading for pleasure
+Reading for pleasure and widely and often

 “Pupils thrive at Thorpepark Academy.”